-Dreadnought cutaway body allows easier access to lower frets.
-Quality mahogany finish and black and white binding.
-Durable chrome tuning knobs and attractive "mother of pearl" style acrylic surrounding the sound hole.
+Dreadnought cutaway body allows easier access to higher frets.
+Quality mahogany finish with black and white binding.
+Durable chrome tuning knobs and attractive "mother of pearl" style acrylic around the soundhole.
 Package comes with case, tuner, strings, instructional DVD, and guitar picks.

-Neck width is narrower than full sized guitars.
+Neck width is narrower than some players may prefer.

-Full-sized right handed guitar is ideal for all level of players.
-Thinline body is more compact and has a cutaway to help provide a comfortable stance for playing.
+This full-sized guitar is ideal for all level of players.
+Thinline body is compact and has a cutaway to provide a comfortable stance for playing.
 Punches above its weight class in terms of quality, sound, look, and feel.
 High gloss finish will stand up to time.
 Comes with gig bag, steel strings, and guitar picks.

 Flame top with basswood back and sides.
 Catalpa neck and bridge.
 Great starter guitar with everything one needs for acoustic steel or amplified guitar playing.
 Comes with amplifier, set of strings, pick, digital clip-on tuner, and gig bag.

 Battery that ships with the guitar doesn't last long.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 There are two types of guitars: acoustic and electric.
 Each has a distinctive sound.
 However, for the individual who likes to have it all, there is a hybrid: the acoustic electric guitar.
 This guitar features all the warmth and fullness of an acoustic guitar powered by the unstoppable force of an electric guitar.